YoniKap/Yolonas-Concepts/what-is-yolonas.md

 [ Pc |  Bx  |  By  | Bw | Bh  | C1 | C2 ]
 [ 1  | 0.05 |  0.3 | 2  | 1.3 | 1  | 0  ]
 ```
-the data volume of a 3X3 grid  will be  7X7X8 as shown in the image below (8 is the size of ther vector)
+the data volume of a 3X3 grid  will be  7X7X8 as shown in the image below (8 is the size of ther vector) <br>
-meaning 9 grid cells created within the splitted image on 8 elements in the vector
+meaning 9 grid cells created within the splitted image on 8 elements in the vector <br>
+`vector size = Pc  + Bx + By + Bw + Bh + the amount of classes our model is looking for`<br>
 ![Alt text](image-1.png)

 ### Class confidence score